heleeha/heleeha.github.io/essays/ui-frameworks.md

 ## A web page using Semantic UI

 After making the web page using only raw HTML and CSS I tried making it using UI Semantic.
 In the images underneath you can see the different attempts first in a big window to the left, then in a narrower window to the right.
 You can clearly see from these images that the webpage using UI Semantic looks a lot more modern and that it actually adjusts when the window is adjusted.
-You can still see the whole menu in one line and all the columns and headers are visible.
+In contrast to the web page without Semantic UI, you can here still see the whole top menu in one line and all three columns are visible in the narrower window.
 Using containers to get the page to adjust makes it a lot easier to make web pages.
 Having different elements, collections, views, and modules makes it possible to design a modern web page quickly and it has almost everything you would want for building your page.
 On the other hand, it is not possible to customize everything exactly as you may want to.
 Therefore it can feel a bit restricting.
+However, all over I am very found of Semantiv UI, and I got the web page looking the way I wanted I lot faster using Semantic UI.

   <div class="ui column grid">
   <div class="ten wide column">